4k4xs4pH1r3/Microsoft/wsl_ubuntu.md

-# Developer Station - WSL Ubuntu
+# Developer Station - WSL2 Ubuntu

 # Setup the PowerShell Environment
 Update/Install  the AzureRM and pre-requisiste PS1 Modules.
 Open up a PS Window as Administrator and run: